Easy As Cookies

 A close-up of banana bread's top and edge crust.

 Banana bread isn't my personal go-to snack, but I love how much it makes.
-Kids love it at playdates, and it's great to have around the house.
-We sometimes even eat it for breakfast!
+Kids love it at playdates, and it's great around the house as a hearty snack - much like my Chocolate Peanut Butter Bites or Aquafaba Granola, other wholesome oat-based snacks worth keeping on hand.

 Jump to: